 A new education structure was proposed in 1995.
 The qualification as a medical physicists was considered as a post-graduate university education under the Ministry of Education.
 In 2018 the legislature concerning the use of radiation was updated.

-- After a MSc degree in physics, medical physics, technical physics, biophysics or biomedical engineering, a responsible mentor will plan with the student the program for the studies to obtain the qualification as a medical physicist.
-According to the Finnish act 834/2000, the student has to pass at least an examination for a Licentiate in Philosophy (Ph.Lic.).
+- After a MSc degree in physics, medical physics, technical physics, biophysics or biomedical engineering, a responsible mentor will plan with the student the program for the further studies needed to obtain the qualification as a medical physicist.
+According to the Finnish act 834/2000, the student has to pass at least an examination for a Licentiate in Philosophy (Phil.Lic.).

-- The practical training after BSc degree takes four years.
+- The practical training after MSc degree takes five years.

-- The mentor is responsible that the student has sufficient training in all the main areas of medical physics: radiotherapy and oncology, nuclear medicine, clinical physiology, diagnostic radiology, and clinical neurophysiology.
+- The mentor is responsible that the student has sufficient training in all the main fields of medical physics: radiotherapy and oncology, nuclear medicine, clinical physiology, diagnostic radiology, and clinical neurophysiology.

 Final examination comprising the application of medical physics in hospital environment

 The aim of the examination is to test the ability of the students to apply the theoretical knowledge to clinical practice.
-The permission to take part in the exam has to be applied of the Education Committee for Medical Physicists.
+The permission to take part in the exam has to be requested from the Education Committee for Medical Physicists.

 Page updated 28th of June, 2021